 So, just how much of Manila is below sea level?
 The glib but accurate answer is: more than was last year.

 Even though precise topographical data are hard to come by, we can still get a sense of which parts of town are at risk of becoming part of the bay.

-Note that nearly the entire City of Manila--one of the densest urban areas in the world--is at risk.
+According to this model, nearly the entire City of Manila—one of the densest urban areas in the world—is at risk.
 Besides portions of the central Malate and Ermita districts, nearly all of the city proper may find itself perpetually flooding if their sea level forecasts are correct.

 The same goes for Pasay and parts of Cavite City to the south, not to mention almost the whole northern area of Metro Manila’s shoreline.

 You’ll notice that the perma-flood risk is far heavier toward the northern half of the metro’s coast.
 It’s probably not a coincidence that that’s where construction and groundwater extraction (more on that below) were most intensive in the 1990s and 2000s.

 In other words, while today’s waterfront cities in the NCR are at least 1-2m above sea level, there is reason to worry that they’ll fall below sea level in the future.
 That would effectively turn places like Quezon City and Mandaluyong into the new coastline.

 Footage like this makes it obvious at a glance that poor shoreline communities are partially below sea level right now.

 Notice how the houses nearest the seawall are on tall stilts, perhaps 3 meters or more?
 That gives an indication of just how low the waterfront land is in places, and how dramatic the floods can be at such elevations.